Demographics of Slovakia

-Population density in Slovakia, by district.

 Demographic features of the population of Slovakia include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
 The demographic statistics are from the Statistical Office of the SR, unless otherwise indicated.

 Population

 Total population: 5,422,194 as of 2024.

 Demographic statistics according to the World Population Review in 2021.